meteor/tutorials/source/angular/step02.md

 {{#template name="angular-step02"}}
+---
-# Defining views with templates
+title: Defining views with templates
+---

 To use Angular in our app, we first need to remove the default UI package of Meteor, called `Blaze`.